iBuyers – Is Selling Your House To Them A Good Idea?

 The iBuyers we’re talking about in this article are multimillion-dollar companies with massive marketing capabilities, cutting-edge websites, and unlimited advertising resources at their disposal.

-They’re typically based on the West Coast or in the Northwest claim to have local offices, but actually don’t.
+They’re typically based on the West Coast or in the Northwest and claim to have local offices but actually don’t.

 iBuyers claim to use technology as a substitute for personal and local market expertise.
 This is one of the primary reasons why they attempt to renegotiate their initial offer or cancel roughly 50% of their contracts.